YM1Rfr/soroban-notes-smart-contract/README.md

-# Stellar Notes DApp
+# Stellar Personal Notes DApp

-**Stellar Notes DApp** - Blockchain-Based Decentralized Note-Taking System
+**Stellar Personal Notes DApp** - Blockchain-Based Decentralized Note-Taking System

 ---

 # Project Description

-Stellar Notes DApp is a decentralized smart contract application built on the Stellar blockchain using the Soroban SDK.
+Stellar Personal Notes DApp is a decentralized smart contract application built on the Stellar blockchain using the Soroban SDK.
 The application provides a secure and immutable way to manage personal notes directly on-chain without relying on centralized servers or databases.

 Users can create, retrieve, edit, and delete notes through smart contract functions.
 Each note contains a unique identifier, title, content, and blockchain timestamps that record when the note was created and last updated.